not-implemented/raspicam-timelapse/README.md

 - Remove cron-mode
 - Implement more options in frontend (username/password, camera upside-down with --hflip --vflip, ...)
 - Get Dynamic-DNS-Client more stable (trigger on IP adress changes, not just on cable plug)
-- Wi-Fi does not reliably reconnect after broken connection